gkoto/CLI-Calculator/README.md

 # CLI-Calculator
-I am build a CLI Calculator to improve my python and container usage skills.
+I am building a CLI Calculator to improve my python and container usage skills.